Sammers21/zookeeper-atomics/README.md

 existed.changeValueTo("hello one more time");
 ```

-And even to getting value as string or byte array:
+And even to getting value as a string or a byte array:

 ```java
 String string = existed.getAsByteArr();